Gil Scott-Heron: I'm New Here

 Scott-Heron released his album I'm New Here on independent label XL Recordings on February 9, 2010.
 Produced by XL label owner Richard Russell, I'm New Here was Scott-Heron's first studio album in 16 years.
-The pair started recording the album in 2007, with the majority of the record being recorded over the 12 months leading up to the release date with engineer Lawson White at Clinton Studios in New York.
+The pair began recording in 2007, but the majority of the album was recorded over the 12 months leading up to the release date, with engineer Lawson White at Clinton Studios in New York.
 I'm New Here is 28 minutes long with 15 tracks; however, casual asides and observations collected during recording sessions are included as interludes.

 The album attracted critical acclaim, with The Guardian's Jude Rogers declaring it one of the "best of the next decade", while some have called the record "reverent" and "intimate", due to Scott-Heron's half-sung, half-spoken delivery of his poetry.
 In a music review for public radio network NPR, Will Hermes stated: "Comeback records always worry me, especially when they're made by one of my heroes ...
 But I was haunted by this record ...
 He's made a record not without hope but which doesn't come with any easy or comforting answers.
 In that way, the man is clearly still committed to speaking the truth".
 Writing for music website Music OMH, Darren Lee provided a more mixed assessment of the album, describing it as rewarding and stunning, but he also states that the album's brevity prevents it "from being an unassailable masterpiece".

 Scott-Heron described himself as a mere participant, in a 2010 interview with The New Yorker:

 This is Richard's CD.
 My only knowledge when I got to the studio was how he seemed to have wanted this for a long time.
 You're in a position to have somebody do something that they really want to do, and it was not something that would hurt me or damage me—why not?
 All the dreams you show up in are not your own.

 The remix version of the album, We're New Here, was released in 2011, featuring production by English musician Jamie xx, who reworked material from the original album.
 Like the original album, We're New Here received critical acclaim.

 In April 2014, XL Recordings announced a third album from the I'm New Here sessions, titled Nothing New.
 The album consists of stripped-down piano and vocal recordings and was released in conjunction with Record Store Day on April 19, 2014.